vroslmend/check-the-card-game-v2/README.md

     If you need to add *new* `shadcn/ui` components during development, navigate to the client directory and use the `shadcn/ui` CLI:
     ```bash
     cd client
-    # Example: Add new button and input components
-    # npx shadcn@latest add button input
+    npx shadcn@latest add button input
     cd ..
     ```

 ## ▶️ How to Run the Game

+The application can be run in two modes: **Development** for active coding and **Production** for the final, optimized version.

-### Development Mode
+### Development Mode (For Coding)

-With the monorepo setup, you can start both the backend server and the frontend development server with a single command from the project root:
+This mode is ideal for development, providing hot-reloading and detailed error messages.

 1.  **Start Both Server and Client:**
     Ensure all packages have been built at least once (see Setup step 3).
 From the project root (`check-the-card-game-v2/`):
     ```bash
     npm run dev
     ```
     This command uses `concurrently` to:
-    *   Start the backend server (equivalent to `cd server && npm start` or `npm run start:server` from root).
+    *   Start the backend server.
-    *   Start the Next.js frontend development server (equivalent to `cd client && npm run dev` or `npm run dev:client` from root).
+    *   Start the Next.js frontend development server.

     You should see output from both processes in your terminal.
     *   The server typically starts on `http://localhost:8000`.